ohwgiles/laminar/UserManual.md

 # Parameterized runs

-Any argument passed to `laminarc` of the form `var=value` will be exposed as an environment variable in the corresponding build scripts.
+Any argument passed to `laminarc` of the form `KEY=VALUE` will be exposed as an environment variable in the corresponding build scripts.
 For example:

 ```bash
 laminarc queue example foo=bar